What is HTTPS?

 Still not convinced?
 Here are a few more reasons why moving to HTTPS will be rewarding for your website.

+Security was also the number one benefit we heard from experts during our #SEMrushchat on HTTPS.
 Websites in e-commerce or banking that process private payment information on a daily basis simply can’t afford to mishandle information or suffer from an attack.
 With HTTPS, you will protect more information and maintain a solid reputation, which is crucial as an online business that handles personal information.

 GlobalSign, an SSL and Internet company, conducted a European web security survey that discovered over 9 out of 10 Internet users were more likely to trust a website if it displays security indicators and more likely to leave details or make a purchase when they know that their data is sent over a secure connection.
 One of the findings from the GlobalSign study was the point that the green “https” lock sign that appears in your browser on an HTTPS site provides a sense of security and reassurance to users that their personal information is safe on the Internet.